EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

 Installation
 ############

 The EnMAP-Box is a plugin for QGIS.
-It required the QGIS python API and various other python packages.
+It requires the QGIS Python API and various other Python packages.
 Here we describe how you can install QGIS, the required python packages and the EnMAP-Box plugin.